Updated – September 2021

 Denton Community College has a duty of care to all its students, staff and our wider community.
-We are following the advice given out by the Department for Health and Social Care and Public Health England.
-We are monitoring all advice and guidance and will keep this page updated on a daily basis.
+We are following the advice given out by the Department of Education, the Department for Health and Social Care and Public Health.
+We are monitoring all advice and guidance and will keep this page updated on a regular basis.

 Where can I find more information about Coronavirus?

 The main symptoms of COVID-19 are still:

 - a new, contagious cough.
 This means coughing a lot, for more than an hour, or 3 or more coughing episodes in 24 hours.